haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 It's important to note that seeing a proposal through to its conclusion is an involved task.
 On the one hand, it takes time to convince people that your suggestions are a worthwhile change for hundreds of thousands of developers to accept.
 Particularly given the sheer volume of developers that could be affected by a proposal, its acceptance is conservative and carefully thought through.
 Typically, this includes many rounds of discussion with HF leaders, Haskell library maintainers, and the broader community, several iterations on the design of the proposal, and some effort at prototyping the proposed change.
 Often, it takes weeks to months of discussion, re-design, and prototyping for a proposal to be accepted.
 It is therefore important to note that seeing a proposal through to its conclusion can be time-consuming and not all proposals may end up accepted, although they may teach us all something!

 If you’re motivated enough to go through this involved but rewarding process, go on with writing and keep on reading.

+## What kind of proposals are appropriate for an HFTP?

+Many people in Haskell donate a considerable amount of their time to improving Haskell and its ecosystem for free.
+However, sometimes the financial or human cost of a project is too great for the individual, or creates an undue out-of-pocket expense in order to support those contributions.
+This is where the HFTP process comes in, and what separates this process from the core libraries process, or a GHC proposal: the HF is capable of contributing time, money, and resources to make a proposal happen.

+For example, suppose a contributor needs computational resources for CI, or to produce stable Hackage subsets.
+Or for another example, say a contributor wants to write educational materials covering a yet-unwritten-about portion of Haskell, but requires an editor.
+Yet another example would be funding Summer of Code-type work on core tooling for Haskell.
+These costs should not come out of pocket.

 ## What's the process for submitting a HFTP?